r5py/r5py/docs/user-guide/user-manual/quickstart.md

 RAILWAY_STATION = shapely.Point(24.941521, 60.170666)
 ```

-One of the core functionalities of *r5py* is to compute travel time matrices for
+One of the core functionalities of *r5py* is to compute travel time matrices.
-large extents, such as entire cities or countries.
-This page walks you through
+This  is for done really efficiently even for large extents, such as entire
+cities or countries.
+This page walks you through the - pleasantly few - steps
-the - pleasantly few - steps required to do so.
+required to do so.

-In our example below, we work with data from Helsinki, the capital of Finland.
+In our example below, we work with a sample data from Helsinki, the capital of Finland.
 We calculate the travel times on public transport or on foot from all cells in a
-population grid data set to the city’s main railway stations.
+population grid data set to the city’s main railway station.

 ## Origins and destination